react-china/collections/README.md

 https://github.com/react-china/collections/wiki/Collections

-On http://react.mvc.im you my see a copy.
+On http://react.mvc.im you may see a copy.

 ### Develop